ergo70/TRAKTOR/doc/TRAKTOR_tuorial.md

 `CREATE USER traktor_arbiter PASSWORD 'traktor' LOGIN SUPERUSER;`

+This is not correct, the documentation says otherwise.
+Once I found the correct combination of rights, I'll update this.
+But now for the tutorial, SUPERUSER will do.
 Unfortunately, PostgreSQL requires a SUPERUSER in order to control logical replication.
 Beyond this tutorial, more security than a Password is advisable.

 Now, on the arbiter nodes: